Blooym/Wholist/Wholist/IPC.md

-When you no longer need your context menu entries, you can unregister them by invoking `Wholist.UnregisterPlayerContextMenu` and passing the GUID that was returned when you registered them, which will remove them from the list.
+When you no longer need your context menu entries, you can unregister them by invoking `Wholist.UnregisterPlayerContextMenu` and passing the GUID that was returned when you registered them, which will remove them from the list. `Wholist.Disposed` will be broadcast when Wholist is being unloaded, so you can listen to it and handle any cleanup that you need to do.

 If you need to update your context menu entries, you will need to unregister them and then re-register them again.